lgmorand/workshop-aca/_entries/02-04 createrevision.md

 Once your new revision is provisioned, you can split the traffic between them using the revision management panel within the Azure portal.
 Hitting the endpoint will result serving one of the revision depending on the chosen ponderation (in %).

-> Note that new revisions remain active until you deactivate them, or you set your container app to automatically deactivate old revisions.
+> Note that new revisions may remain active until you deactivate them, or you have to your container app to automatically deactivate old revisions (called `single revision mode`).

 - Inactive revisions remain as a snapshot record of your container app in a certain state.
 - You are not charged for inactive revisions.